appsy-gc/healthcheckapp/readme.md

 # Health Check App
 This app is designed to take objective and subjective health information and provide health outputs and rating before starting and picking back up an exercise journey.

 To use it you must use terminal and load the libraries in requirements.txt.
+You must install python 3.10 or higher to use this app.

 You may optionally import certain metrics via a csv file on your computer.
 More instructions will be provided further on.